 Compliance with the CBB’s High Level Controls Module

-Every conventional bank licensee is expected to comply with rules and guidance mentioned in the High Level Control Module issued by the CBB under Rulebook Volume 1.
-Any non-compliance with the HC Module must be explained by disclosures in the annual report to shareholders and the CBB.
+Every conventional bank licensee is expected to comply with rules and guidance mentioned in the High-Level Controls Module issued by the CBB under Rulebook Volume 1.
+Any non-compliance with the Module needs to be explained by disclosure in the annual report to shareholders and the CBB.

-SICO is in compliance with HC Module except for the following:
+SICO is in compliance with the module except for the following:

-HC-1.4.6 & HC-1.4.8, which stipulate that the chairman of the Board of Directors should be an independent director, SICO Chairman Shaikh Abdulla bin Khalifa Al Khalifa is considered an Executive Director as he represents SICO’s major shareholder.
-However, this does not compromise the high standards of corporate governance as the Bank follows strict policies to manage conflict of interest in Board decisions.
+HC-1.4.6 and HC-1.4.8, which stipulate that the chairman of the Board of Directors should be an independent director, SICO Chairman Shaikh Abdulla bin Khalifa Al Khalifa is considered an Executive Director as he represents SICO’s major shareholder.
+However, this does not compromise the high standards of corporate governance as the bank follows strict policies to manage conflict of interest in Board decisions.

-HC-1.8.2, HC-4.2.2 and HC-5.3.2, states that the Corporate Governance Committee, Nomination Committee and Remuneration Committee must include only 3 independent directors.
-The Chairman of the Nomination, Remuneration and Corporate Governance Committee is an independent director; however, the remaining two members are executive directors.
+HC-1.8.2, HC-4.2.2 and HC-5.3.2 state that the Corporate Governance Committee, Nomination Committee and Remuneration Committee must include only 3 independent directors.
+The Chairman of the Nomination, Remuneration and Corporate Governance Committee is an independent director, however, the remaining two members are executive directors.
 The bank is of the opinion that this does not compromise the high standards of corporate governance as the bank has implemented measures to manage potential conflict of interest.

-HC-6.5.49, stipulates that every 5 years, the audit committee must commission an independent external quality assurance review of the internal audit function.
-Currently, SICO plans for the same before the end of 2019.
+HC-6.5.49 stipulates that every 5 years, the audit committee must commission an independent external quality assurance review of the internal audit function.
+Currently, SICO plans for the same before the end of 2020.